AI Release Engineering

 Non-Determinism

 The same prompt, model, and user can produce different outputs at different times.
 You cannot test your way to certainty before a release.
-You must govern what runs in production — in real time, at the flag level.
+You still need runtime controls for what runs in production, at the flag level.

 Emergent Behavior